Vrushali-1/Assignments/Assignments/README.txt

+1st line.
 This is  read me file which contains information about the assignments.
 It contains following things---------
 1.HTML assignments
 2.CSS assignments